Skip to main content

 Njeguški Pršut

-Montenegro's most prized delicacy - dry-cured ham from the mountain village of Njeguši.
-Cured with sea salt and smoked over beechwood, then aged for months in the unique microclimate where salty sea breezes meet mountain air.
-Thinly sliced and served with njeguški sir (local cheese) and honey.
+Dry-cured ham from the mountain village of Njeguši, and the country's most prized cured meat.
+It's rubbed with sea salt, smoked over beechwood, and aged for months in the spot where salty sea air meets the mountains.
+Sliced thin and served with njeguški sir (local cheese) and honey.

 Kačamak